Bamlanivimab

 11. Dependence on medical-related technology, like tracheostomy, gastrostomy, or positive pressure ventilation unrelated to COVID-19[2]

 Due to emerging variants, the FDA has authorized the combination drug to be used only in the states and territories where the data shows that resistance to the variants is < 5%.
-Health care providers are recommended to check the FDA website regularly for updates regarding this medication.
+Healthcare providers should check the FDA website regularly for updates regarding this medication.

 Mechanism of Action

 SARS-CoV-2 is a single-stranded enveloped RNA virus.
-The outer surface comprises the envelope protein, membrane protein, and a large number of glycosylated S-protein.
-The virus binds to the angiotensin-converting enzyme 2 (ACE-2) receptor of the host cell via S-protein.
-The S-protein comprises two subunits S1 and S2.
-With the help of the receptor-binding domain (RBD) of the S1 subunit, the virus binds to the ACE-2 receptor found on cells of the respiratory system, gastrointestinal system, and endothelium.[7][8]
+The outer surface comprises the envelope, membrane, and many glycosylated S-proteins.
+The virus binds to the host cell's angiotensin-converting enzyme 2 (ACE-2) receptor via S-protein.
+The S-protein comprises 2 subunits, S1 and S2.
+With the help of the receptor-binding domain (RBD) of the S1 subunit, the virus binds to the ACE-2 receptor found in cells of the respiratory system, gastrointestinal system, and endothelium.[7][8]

 Administration